 MY LUCKY LIFE BEHIND THE BINOCULARS

-Luminaries from the horse racing world gathered at Melbourne’s Mail Exchange Hotel on October 16 for the launch of race commentator Greg Miles’ much-anticipated book: My Lucky Life Behind The Binoculars.
+Luminaries from the horse racing world gathered at Melbourne’s Mail Exchange Hotel last October for the launch of race commentator Greg Miles’ much-anticipated book: My Lucky Life Behind The Binoculars.

 Caribou’s managing director John Craven collaborated with the record-breaking caller on the book.
 Miles described an amazing 40,000 races, including 36 Melbourne Cups, before taking early retirement in 2017.